kibook/s1kd-tools/s1kd-acronyms/README.md

                   [-T <types>] [<dmodule>...]
     s1kd-acronyms [-fiIL] [-m <list>] [-o <file>]
                   [<dmodule>...]
+    s1kd-acronyms -D [-fL] [-o <file>] [<dmodule>...]

 DESCRIPTION
 ===========

+The *s1kd-acronyms* tool is used to manage acronyms in S1000D data modules in one of three ways:

-The *s1kd-acronyms* tool generates a list of unique acronyms used in S1000D data modules.
-It can also mark up acronyms in data modules automatically based on an existing list.
+-   Generate a list of unique acronyms used in all specified data modules.

+-   Mark up acronyms automatically based on a specified list.

+-   Remove acronym markup.

 OPTIONS
 =======

+-D
+Remove acronym markup, flattening it to the acronym term.

 -d
 Format XML output as an S1000D `<definitionList>`.